JalenYes/Kaggle-Competition-Quora-Insincere-Questions-Classification/README.md

-# My Solution for Quora Insincere Questions Classification
+# My Solutions for Quora Insincere Questions Classification

 This project, detecting toxic content to improve online conversations, is an ongoing kaggle competition.
 I'm still working on higher LB score.